Amnesia: The Dark Descent: Plot

-On 19 August 1839, a young man awakens in the dark and empty halls of the Prussian Brennenburg Castle with no memory about himself or his past.
-All he can remember is that his name is Daniel, that he lives in Mayfair, and that something or someone is hunting him.
+On 19 August 1839, a young man awakens in the dark and empty halls of Brennenburg Castle in Prussia with no memory about himself or his past.
+All he can remember is that his name is Daniel, that he lives in Mayfair, and that someone or something is hunting him.
 Shortly after regaining consciousness, Daniel finds a note he wrote to himself, which informs him that he has deliberately erased his own memory and is being hunted by a "Shadow", an unearthly presence that manifests itself through fleshy, acidic growths spreading throughout the castle.
 The note instructs Daniel to descend into the Inner Sanctum of the castle in order to find and kill its baron, Alexander.

 As he makes his way through the castle, Daniel gradually learns both about its mysteries and about his own past, through notes and diaries he finds as well as through sudden flashbacks and visions.
-The origin of his situation is a mysterious orb that he recovered from the Tin Hinan Tomb, which unleashed the Shadow.
-Each of the experts he contacted and consulted in person about the orb was later found gruesomely dismembered.
-Realizing that the Shadow was slowly stalking him, Daniel desperately exhausted all archaeological leads into strange orbs until contacted by Alexander, who promised a means of repelling the threat of the Shadow via a "vitae" energy, which could only be harvested from living creatures via extreme pain and terror.
-However, Alexander's true purpose is to use Daniel's vitae-enriched orb to return to his native dimension, from which he was banished centuries prior.
-To achieve this end, Alexander and Daniel gathered vitae by torturing innocent people that Alexander claimed to be murderous criminals.
+The origin of his situation is a mysterious orb that he recovered from the Tin Hinan Tomb in Algeria.
+When the orb was shattered, Daniel received a vision which enabled him to reassemble it, unleashing the Shadow in the process.
+Each of the experts he consulted in person about the orb was later found gruesomely dismembered.
+Disturbed by this, Daniel desperately exhausted all archaeological leads into strange orbs until contacted by Alexander, who summoned him to Brennenburg.
+There, Alexander informed him that the Shadow was slowly stalking him, killing everyone he came into contact with, and will not stop until it kills him as well.
+Alexander promised a means of repelling the Shadow by ritualistically coating the orb with a "vitae" substance, which could only be harvested from humans experiencing extreme pain and agony.
+Alexander's true purpose is to use Daniel's vitae-enriched orb to return to his native dimension, from which he was banished centuries prior.
+To achieve this end, Alexander and Daniel gathered vitae by torturing prisoners in the castle dungeons, many of whom were innocent people that Alexander claimed to be murderous criminals.

 To maximize the production of vitae, the victims were forced to consume a potion that induced amnesia, so that they could never grow accustomed to their torment.
-Unbeknownst to Daniel, application of vitae to the orb further enraged the Shadow in addition to briefly repelling it, sealing his eventual doom.
-Increasingly desperate to escape the Shadow, Daniel became sadistic in his attempts to harvest vitae, and accidentally killed an escaping prisoner, a young girl, in a fit of rage.
+Daniel slowly realized that the rituals were becoming less effective and the Shadow getting ever closer.
+Desperate to survive, he became sadistic in his attempts to harvest vitae, and accidentally killed two escaping prisoners, a mother and her young daughter, in a fit of rage.
 Following the final ritual, Alexander sensed Daniel's guilt and declining faith in him and left him for dead as a result.
-Realizing how Alexander had manipulated him, Daniel swore revenge and swallowed an amnesia potion in order to overcome his paralyzing guilt.
+Realizing how Alexander had manipulated him, Daniel swore revenge and consumed an amnesia potion in order to overcome his paralyzing guilt.